College of Charleston to require mandatory COVID-19 testing for students in the spring

 In an attempt to better monitor COVID-19 cases on campus, the College of Charleston will require mandatory testing for students throughout the spring semester, university officials announced Wednesday.

-All students living in university-owned residence halls or historic homes are also required to submit a coronavirus test prior to moving in, university President Andrew Hsu told board members during a special-called meeting.
+All students living in university-owned historic homes or residence halls are also required to submit a coronavirus test prior to moving in, university President Andrew Hsu told board members during a special-called meeting.

 On-campus students start moving in by appointment Thursday, and the first day of class is Monday.